2015 Michigan State Spartans football team: Penn State

-Iowa (Big Ten Championship Game)
+Vs. No. 4 Iowa (Big Ten Championship Game)

 The Spartans faced Iowa in the Big Ten Championship, marking MSU's third appearance in the five Championship games held.
 A defensive struggle throughout which including an interception of a C.J.
 Beathard pass in the end zone by Demetrious Cox, saw only field goals in the first half as Iowa took a 6–3 lead.
 Defense continued in the second half as MSU added two more field goals to take a 9–6 lead.
 However, Iowa struck with a big play on the first play of the fourth quarter when Beathard hit Tevaun Smith on an 85-yard pass and catch for a touchdown.
 The score put Iowa up 13–9.
 Both teams punted on their next possession and MSU took over at their own 18 yard line with 9:31 left in the game.
 The Spartans engineered a 22 play, 82 yard, 9:04 drive to score a touchdown on an LJ Scott one yard run with 27 seconds remaining in the game.
 The dive by Scott gave the Spartans a 16–13 lead.
 On the drive, the longest drive of the season for the Spartans, MSU ran the ball on 17 of the 22 plays, Scott with 14 of the rushes.
 MSU's defense stymied Iowa on the final drive of the game and the Spartans won their second Big Ten Championship in the three years.

 The Spartans moved to 12–1 on the season.
 Following the game, MSU was awarded the No. 3 seed in the College Football Playoff to face Alabama.

-CFP Playoff: Alabama (College Football Playoff at the Cotton Bowl Classic)
+Vs. No. 2 Alabama (College Football Playoff at the Cotton Bowl Classic)

 After Oklahoma lost to Clemson 37–17 in the Orange Bowl Semifinal, Michigan State was throttled by Alabama 38–0 in the Cotton Bowl Classic Semifinal.
 A tight first half saw Alabama take a 10–0 lead into halftime.
 Near the end of the second quarter, Michigan State had its best drive of the night, but all-time winningest MSU quarterback, Connor Cook, was intercepted by Cyrus Jones.
 Alabama scored a touchdown on the opening possession of the second half and MSU turned the ball over on its first possession.
 Alabama could not capitalize on the turnover, but did return MSU's next punt for a touchdown, putting the game out of reach at 24–0 with a little over three minutes remaining in the third quarter.
 MSU's offense could not muster any points and were held to a total of 249 yards.
 Cook finished the night with zero touchdowns and two interceptions.

 Alabama would go on to defeat Clemson 45–40 for the 2016 College Football Playoff National Championship.